-American-style football (ASF) players experience repetitive head impacts which may result in chronic traumatic encephalopathy neuropathologic change (CTE-NC).
-At present, a definitive diagnosis of CTE-NC requires the identification of localized hyperphosphorylated Tau (p-Tau) after death via immunohistochemistry.
-Some studies suggest that positron emission tomography (PET) with the radiotracer (18 F)-Flortaucipir (FTP) may be capable of detecting p-Tau and thus establishing a diagnosis of CTE-NC among living former ASF players.
-To assess associations between FTP, football exposure, and objective neuropsychological measures among former professional ASF players, we conducted a study that compared former professional ASF players to age-matched male control participants without repetitive head impact exposure.
-Former ASF players and male controls underwent structural magnetic resonance imaging and PET using FTP for p-Tau and $[^{11}\text{C}]$ -PiB for amyloid- β .
-Former players underwent neuropsychological testing.
-ASF exposure was quantified as age at first exposure, professional career duration, concussion signs and symptoms burden, and total years of any football play.
-Neuropsychological testing included measures of memory, executive functioning, and depression symptom severity.
-P-Tau was quantified as FTP standardized uptake value ratios (SUVR) and $\[^{11}C\]$ -PiB by distribution volume ratios (DVR) using cerebellar grey matter as the reference region.
-There were no significant differences in [18F]-FTP uptake among former ASF players (N=27, age=50±7 years) compared to control participants (N=11, age=55±4 years), nor did any participant have significant amyloid-β burden.
-Among ASF participants, there were no associations between objective measures of neurocognitive functioning and [18F]-FTP uptake.
-However, there was a marginally significant difference between [18F]-FTP uptake isolated to the entorhinal cortex among players in age-, position-, and raceadjusted models (p=0.05) which may represent an area of future investigation.
-The absence of increased [18F]-FTP uptake in brain regions previously implicated in CTE among former professional ASF players compared to controls questions the utility of $[^{18}\text{F}]$ -FTP PET for clinical evaluation in this population.
+P-Tau was quantified as FTP standardized uptake value ratios (SUVR) and [11 C]-PiB by distribution volume ratios (DVR) using cerebellar grey matter as the reference region.
+There were no significant differences in [18 F]-FTP uptake among former ASF players (n=27, age=50±7 years) compared with control participants (n=11, age=55±4 years), nor did any participant have significant amyloid- β burden.
+Among ASF participants, there were no associations between objective measures of neurocognitive functioning and [18 F]-FTP uptake.
+There was a marginally significant difference, however, between [18 F]-FTP uptake isolated to the entorhinal cortex among players in age-, position-, and race-adjusted models (p=0.05) that may represent an area of future investigation.
+The absence of increased [18 F]-FTP uptake in brain regions previously implicated in CTE among former professional ASF players compared with controls questions the utility of [18 F]-FTP PET for clinical evaluation in this population.